cit/MlDHT/README.md

 ## Example

 The first thing we need to do, after the module is loaded, is to bootstrap.
 This process starts a `find_node` search for a node that belongs to the same bucket as our own node id.
-In `config.ex' you will find the boostrapping nodes that will be used for that first search.
-By doing this, we will quickly collect nodes that close to us.
+In `config.ex` you will find the boostrapping nodes that will be used for that first search.
+By doing this, we will quickly collect nodes that are close to us.

 ```elixir
 iex> DHTServer.Worker.bootstrap